nerdyrasa/movies/README.md

 ## Credits

-Base code was provided by Udacity, however this version of my app is a significant refactor of that base code.
-Udacity is simply udacious in their complete and absolute udaciousness!
+Base code was provided by Udacity, but this version is a significant refactor of that base code.
+Doing the project was fun -- Udacity is simply udacious in their complete and absolute udaciousness!
 Long live Udacity!

 ## License
 Licensed under the MIT License (MIT)